Cell City owners hoping to identify culprits caught on camera robbing their east Tulsa store - NewsBreak

 “They were acting as if they were going to buy two phones.
 They asked if they could take a picture of one of the phones and that’s when they snatched them from their hands and took off,” said Mejia.

-Figueroa ran after the men and was able to grab and hold down one of the robbers with the red sweatshirt on the ground, who escapes the store into the parking lot.
+Figueroa ran after the men and was able to grab and hold down one of the robbers with the red sweatshirt on the ground.
+The ribber in the white sweatshirt escapes the store into the parking lot.

 “The guy that is outside, pulls the gun and aims it towards Marco,” said Mejia.